dodonas/afeka/README.md

-# Introduction to intellectual systems
+# Introduction to Intelligent systems
 # Final project
 > In this project, we will perform preliminary processing of the data set and then the selected data processing, and finally post-processing the results.
 The project will contain all the necessary comments and explanations.
 The data will also be visible for better understanding.